Huntington University of Health Sciences

-Huntington University of Health Sciences, formerly known as the American Academy of Nutrition and Huntington College of Health Sciences, is a for-profit higher education institution based in Knoxville, Tennessee that offers programs in nutrition and health via distance education.
+Huntington University of Health Sciences, formerly known as the American Academy of Nutrition and Huntington College of Health Sciences, was a for-profit higher education institution based in Knoxville, Tennessee, that offered programs in nutrition and health via distance education.
+It opened in 1985 and closed in 2023.

-It offers associate's, bachelor's and master's in nutrition, and doctorates in integrative healthcare.
-Huntington also offers diploma programs in dietary supplement science, sports nutrition, women's nutrition, small business management and integrated personal training.
+It offered associate's, bachelor's, and master's degrees in nutrition and doctorates in integrative healthcare.
+Huntington also offers diploma programs in dietary supplement science, sports nutrition, women's nutrition, small business management, and integrated personal training.

 History

 Huntington University of Health Sciences was founded in 1985 as the American Academy of Nutrition.
 It has been accredited by the Distance Education Accrediting Commission, formally the Accrediting Commission of the Distance Education and Training Council, since 1989.
 In 2004 the school was sold to Huntington University, L.P.
 In 2005 it changed its name to Huntington College of Health Sciences.
 According to the institution, its name honors Samuel Huntington, a Connecticut man who was among the signers of the Declaration of Independence.
 In 2015, Huntington University of Health Sciences, the Huntington College, was approved by the U.S. Department of Education as a Title IV institution.
 As a result, eligible students may apply for federal financial, including federal loans and Pell grants.

 The institution changed its name from Huntington College of Health Sciences to Huntington University of Health Sciences in 2018.
+The university closed on August 25, 2023.